Agent Orchestration

 Memory Persistence

-On restart, the EA prompt includes the last memory snapshot for continuity.
+On restart, the EA prompt includes the last memory snapshot for continuity, and pending events resume firing on schedule.